nuwbie-11/DataAnalytics101/automobile-dataset/readme.md

 # Automobiles

 ### About Dataset
-- `[Automobile.csv]`(kaggle.com/datasets/tawfikelmetwally/automobile-dataset) is the main source of the data
+- `Automobile.csv` is the main [source](kaggle.com/datasets/tawfikelmetwally/automobile-dataset) of the data
 - `Processed Automobile.csv` is processed from the main data. its include new Column (class).